 The FWC is investigating a disorder detected in some Florida panthers and bobcats.
 Affected animals exhibit varying degrees of rear leg weaknesses that lead to difficulty in walking.
-To date, FWC has confirmed neurological damage in one panther and one bobcat through necropsy.
-Additionally, trail camera footage has captured eight panthers (mostly kittens) and one adult bobcat displaying varying degrees of difficulty walking.
-The FWC takes this situation seriously and is increasing monitoring efforts to locate impacted animals.
-The FWC has deployed additional cameras to capture more videos of affected animals.
+To date, the FWC has confirmed neurological damage in one panther and one bobcat through necropsy.
+Necropsy results of a second panther are pending.
+Additionally, trail camera footage has captured nine panthers (mostly kittens) and four adult bobcats displaying signs that may be consistent with this condition.
+The FWC takes this situation seriously and is increasing monitoring efforts to locate affected animals.

-Please see our recent news release for more information.
+Please see our August 2019 news release and the FAQs below for more information about this condition.

 Frequently Asked Questions

 - People can help by submitting trail camera footage or other videos that happen to capture affected animals.

 - Florida residents can support panther conservation efforts by purchasing a "Protect the Panther" license plate at BuyaPlate.com.
 Fees from license plate sales are the primary funding source for the FWC’s research and management of Florida panthers.

 - To report dead or injured panthers, call the FWC’s Wildlife Alert Hotline at 888-404-FWCC (3922) or #FWC or *FWC on a cell phone.